xitop/edzed/docs/sblocks.rst

  - ``'error'``
     Stop the simulation due to an error.
-An ``'error'`` item must be present in the event data, its value could be an :exc:`Exception` object or just an error message.
+An ``'error'`` item must be present in the event data, its value can be an :exc:`Exception` object or just an error message.

  There is no reason to have more than one control block in an circuit.